Emberlynn-Loo/tp/docs/UserGuide.md

   * This case is first letter capitalised, lowercase thereafter. e.g. `/pEt` will be stored as `Pet`
 * cannot be empty
 * cannot contain `/` or ` ` (space)
-  * if the attribute name contains a space, the portion after the space will erroneously be treated as part of the attribute value
+  * if the attribute name contains a space, the portion after the space will erroneously be treated as part of the attribute value and throw the relevant error
+  * if you forget to add the space to the attribute name, the attribute name will be stored as the whole string without spaces

 Attribute values: